Wausa, Nebraska: Labor Day Weekend Celebration

 A tradition at Wausa has been a Labor Day Weekend Celebration.
-Each year's activities vary as well as the number of days (1 -3).
+The activities and duration of the celebration (1–3 days) vary each year.
 In recent years the celebration has been a one-day (Sunday) affair packed with events for all ages.
 Activities include a beef barbecue, car show, community worship service, kiddie carnival, food court, ice cream social, petting zoo, model airplane show, skydiving exhibition, horseshoe pitching contest, sand volleyball tournament and a 3-on-3 basketball tournament.
 The evening finale typically is a local talent contest, a play production, a magic show or a musical performance.

 Swedish Smorgasbord

 The Wausa Community Swedish Smörgåsbord is held the fourth Saturday of each October.
 For over 50 years the annual event has been a community project complete with colorful Swedish costumes and decorations.
 The Smörgåsbord serves a variety of tasty foods including potato sausage, meatballs, ham, herring, cold meats, salads, rye bread, sweet breads, brown beans, deviled eggs, fruit soup, ostkaka, rice pudding and lingonberries.
 Several recipes used have been passed down from generation to generation and are still favorites today.